ripienaar/free-for-dev/README.md

    * [micro-jaymock](https://micro-jaymock.now.sh/) - Tiny API mocking microservice for generating fake JSON data.
    * [mockable.io](https://www.mockable.io/) — Mockable is a simple configurable service to mock out RESTful API or SOAP web-services.
 This online service allows you to quickly define REST API or SOAP endpoints and have them return JSON or XML data.
    * [mockaroo](https://mockaroo.com/) — Mockaroo lets you generate realistic test data in CSV, JSON, SQL, and Excel formats.
 You can also create mocks for back-end API.
+   * [Music Time for Spotify](https://www.software.com/music-time) - an extension that lets you control your Spotify music from your editor and recommends new music based on your coding activity.
    * [repl.it](https://repl.it/) — A cloud coding environment for various program languages.
    * [stackblitz.com](https://stackblitz.com/) — Online VS Code IDE for Angular & React.
    * [Visual Studio Code](https://code.visualstudio.com/) - Code editor redefined and optimized for building and debugging modern web and cloud applications.
 Developed by Microsoft for Windows, macOS and Linux.